This article was written after a 2009 trip to New Orleans.

 This year I left the espresso comfort of Seattle and ventured to The Big Easy for my first trip to New Orleans.
 Bringing my Rancilio Silvia and a pound of espresso was not an option.
 I’d have to fend for myself and live off the espresso land.
 How did I fair?

 After landing at the Louis Armstrong Airport in New Orleans I spotted my first coffee place.
-I needed a fix bad.
+I needed a fix badly.
 It was there I spotted a place called PJ’s Coffee and Tea.
-I ordered a double espresso and then with horror I saw the barista turn to the cheapest looking super-automatic espresso maker I’ve ever seen in a commercial establishment.
-Like a well-trained circus animal, he hit a button and out poured the “espresso”.
+I ordered a double espresso and then with horror I saw the barista turn to the cheapest-looking super-automatic espresso maker I’ve ever seen in a commercial establishment.
+Like a well-trained circus animal, he hit a button, and out came the “espresso”.
 It kept coming and coming.
 He handed me back a drink that looked to be almost 8 ounces.
 Savage!
 Not since my trip to Cabo San Lucas had I had such a wretched espresso.
-New Orleans had just made an awful first impression on coffee.
+New Orleans had just made an awful first impression.

 New Orleans is a beautiful city with lots of great architecture.
 Here is a home in the French Quarter.
 Homes like this are everywhere.